asukamayintao/apatamer/README.md

-This app works with a resolution of 2772×1240
+This app is best displayed at 2772*1240 resolution